 John Fante Festival – Torricella Peligna

-From August 19th to 22nd, 2021, literary event and prize in the birthplace of John Fante’s father
+19-21 August 2022, literary event and prize in the birthplace of John Fante’s father

 Why precisely in Torricella Peligna, this tiny village in Abruzzo?
 Because Torricella Peligna has been the birthplace of John Fante’s father Nick, who emigrated from Abruzzo to the United States in 1901 in his early twenties.